italiangrid/storm/documentation/sysadmin-guide/1.11.7/index.md

 ### Extended Attribute support <a name="easupport">&nbsp;</a>

 StoRM uses the Extended Attributes (EA) on files to store some metadata related to the file (e.g. the checksum value); therefore in order to ensure a proper running, the EA support needs to be enabled on the underlying file system and work properly.
-Note: Depending on OS kernel distribution, for Reiser3, ext2 and ext3 file systems, the default kernel configuration should not enable the EA.

 **To check**: